V3NIX/CHAT-UP-/README.md

 -reg.py: This file contains the code for the registration form.
 -client.py: This file contains the code for the client-side of the chat application.
 -server.py: This file contains the code for the server-side of the chat application.
+-user.db : This file contains the database of the registred users.
 Note: Make sure to run the server.py file before running the other files to ensure proper communication between the client and server.

 *Dependencies*